jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 3. A corpse slumped to the ground wearing scraps (Zombie): Party is surprised if move towards
 4. Lone Kobold, flees upwards through a small tunnel they are just scouting
 5. Path splits to two, each path is a new D6 and can split again
-6. Couple hours down path, Shortcut Puzzle
+6. Couple hours down path, Shortcut Puzzle.
+If the party has already found this, replace it with "Cold" result

-Shortcut Puzzle
+### Encounter: Shortcut

-Closed Triangular stone door with arcane symbols of fire

-Cantrip lights up sigils

-Expending spell slot opens door

-Small Box with ash, burning spell scroll or Potion in there opens door

-Forced Open, Strength Check DC19
+The path ends in abandoned excavated ruins of a small room.
+Rubble and stone strewn about, but an intricate triangular closed door, about 9ft tall.
+There is no consistent pattern upon the frame or door, but stone brazier carved into it.

+Casting a cantrip within 30ft of the door causes it the fail but the door glow as the casters feels the energy of the spell drawn to it.
+Brandishing a magic item will have a similar effect but not remove the magical properties of the item

+Arcana Check DC10: Door is shut through a magical mechanism

+Arcana Check DC16: There is an old arcane symbol for fire upon the brazier

+History Check DC13: The stonework resembles that found within the Council Five Kings

+Investigation DC7: ash and soot marks on the wall, floor and ceiling

+Investigation DC10: burn parchment pieces, and broken glass in the brazier

+Investigation DC16: Loose bricks hiding a parchment scroll (Fog Cloud)

+Solutions:

+Burning a spell scroll or healing potion in the brazier. expending a spell slot, or casting a leveled spell will open the door

+Athletics Check DC19: force the door open

-Pick Lock, Thieves Tools Check DC19
+Thieves Tools Check DC19: halt the magical locking mechanism

-if opened by force or pick: Intelligence Save DC13, 1d6 psycic damage on a failed save
+If opened by force or pick: All creatures within 30ft of the door Intelligence Save DC13, 1d6 psycic damage on a failed save

-One way door, once moved through the way if the character turns around, will only see a wall
+With a plume of red smoke the arcane lock is opened and the door will remain open for 1 hour (even if forced open).
+Once any creature passes through the doorway, they do not see it if they turn around as the door teleports the creature to a set location

 ### UnderRoc Bridge Part 1: First Tower